IN-CORE/incore-services/server/hazard-service/README.md

 ### Create Earthquake Dataset

-When creating an earthquake dataset, the files must be include in the POST in the order found in the JSON so the correct dataset and metadata are associated.
+When creating an earthquake dataset, the files must be included in the POST in the order found in the JSON so the correct dataset and metadata are associated.

 http://localhost:8080/hazard/api/earthquakes